Welcome to the Department of Health and Human Development

 The HHD Department is one of the oldest and largest professional programs at Western.
 There are currently over 650 undergraduate and 25 graduate students enrolled in the three programs, making it large enough to provide a comprehensive curriculum, yet small enough that you won't get lost in the crowd.
-The department is housed in the Carver Gymnasium complex, along with its athletic facilities, biomechanics and exercise physiology labs, Lou Parberry Fitness Center, offices and classrooms.
+The department is housed in the recently renovated Carver Academic facility, along with its Biomechanics and Exercise Physiology Labs, Anatomy Lab, Lou Parberry Fitness Center, offices, classrooms and athletic facilities.
 Also available for instructional and recreational use is the University's 11-acre waterfront facility, Lakewood, on Lake Whatcom, located just minutes from campus.

 Kinesiology and Physical Education, Health, and Recreation majors are exposed to a full range of career options in their area of concentration.
 The common theme that links all three is quality of life, as experienced through the union of mind, body, and spirit.